apache/incubator-devlake-website/docs/UserManuals/DORA.md

 9. Now head to your CircleCI's pipelines page in a new tab.
 Find your deployment pipeline and click `Configuration File`
 ![](https://i.imgur.com/XwPzmyk.png)

-10. Paste the curl command copied in step 8 to the `config.yml`.
+10. Paste the curl command copied in step 8 to the `config.yml`, change the key-values in the payload.
+See full payload schema [here](https://devlake.apache.org/docs/Plugins/webhook/##register-a-deployment).
   ```
   version: 2.1